LBCrion/sfwbar/doc/sfwbar.rst

 Exec(<string>)
   Execute a shell command.
 Returns n/a.

+ExecTerm(<string>)
+  Execute a shell command in a terminal.
+Returns n/a.

+GetTerm()
+  Get the autodetected terminal executable name.
+Returns <string>.

 Print(<string>)
   Print a string to standard output.
 Useful for debugging user functions.
   Returns n/a.